 Seen, bass & drum - the Heart of Reggae Music!

-TKZ: When I first heard and felt Jah Shaka play a session in London, were I was visiting a friend, that was it.
+TKZ: When I first heard and felt Jah Shaka play a session in London, where I was visiting a friend, that was it.
 That was exactly what I wanted…and I wanted to do something in that scene too.
 So I started the Sessions and the Radio show…out of passion and fascination and to share this with others who feel alike.
 So black music, Rap, Soul, Reggae, Dancehall and now also Roots and Dub are important parts of me and the soundtrack of my life.
 I only play conscious music in my radio show because that is how I feel and try to live my life.
 And how, in my opinion, everybody could live his life.

 Without hate, no ignorance, no intolerance, no sexism, no gun and violence warship, no homophobia – just roots & culture, love, unity and positive vibes mi seh!

 "the soundtrack of my life" - love that!!
-More over to the Rootikal side.
+Moreover to the Rootikal side.
 What's the relationship between your current projects, Rootikal Radio Show and Territory Sound System?
 And how are they each going?

 TKZ: They are totally different and independent.
-The Rootikal Sessions with my partners Uli & Elmar (from Sentinel Sound) have the same topic, style and music as the Rootikal Radioshow but I do the Radio totally on my own.
-At the sessions however we invite guests to play with us.
+The Rootikal Sessions with my partners Uli & Elmar (from Sentinel Sound) have the same topic, style, and music as the Rootikal Radioshow but I do the Radio totally on my own.
+At the sessions, however, we invite guests to play with us.
 Either other Soundsystems and crews or other selectors such as Indica Dubs und Dougie Conscious, who both visited us this year, to have a tuff session.

 So we were on b-boy sessions in LA with DJ Nu-Mark, in the clubs of Rio with Tropkillaz, Digitaldubs and Mad Professor or playing some gigs in Tokyo and Yokohama with local sounds this October.
-It´s cool, because I can live out all the different styles I love.
-I can play a Garnett Silk that makes you goose bumps on a Rootikal Session or a badass Bounty Killa Trap-Edit that kicks your ass, when I play as Territory.
+It´s cool because I can live out all the different styles I love.
+I can play a Garnett Silk that makes you goosebumps on a Rootikal Session or a badass Bounty Killa Trap-Edit that kicks your ass, when I play as Territory.
 Music has so many facets.
 Check out my Soundcloud to listen to the Radioshow and the Territory Mixtapes – then you know, what moves me.

 You've recently toured Japan (as Territory Sound), what was the reception from the audiences, and what did you learn from that experience?